-4) Numeric Results: We have carried out simulations to validate our analytic models.
-The network is deployed in an area of $100 \times 100 \ m^2$, and the transmission range of each node is 9 m.
+We have carried out simulations to validate our analytic models.
+The network is deployed in an area of $100 \times 100 \text{ m}^2$ , and the transmission range of each node is 10 m.
 For simplicity, the sink nodes are placed far away from each other so that there is no overlap among their service areas.
 The sensor nodes and the sink nodes are all moving randomly.
-Other simulation parameters are shown in the captions of Figs. 2 and 3.
+Other simulation parameters are shown in the captions of Fig. 2 and Fig. 3.

-Fig. 2 depicts the results with infinite buffer space.
+Fig. 2 depicts the results for the network with infinite buffer space.
 As can be seen, the analytic results match the simulation results very well.
-With an increase in message length, the traffic load increases, resulting in a longer average system size (i.e., the total number of messages that are in the queue or being served) and longer message delivery delay.
+With an increase in message length, the traffic load increases, thus resulting in a longer average system size (i.e., the total number of messages that are currently being served or waiting in the queue) and a longer average message delivery delay.

-For the network with finite buffer space, we also observe a good match between simulation and analytic results (see Fig. 3).
-Since the buffer size is limited, a faction of traffic is dropped when the queue is full.
+For the network with finite buffer space, we also observe a good match between simulation and analytic results, with a maximum difference of around 6 percent on system size and 1 percent on dropping rate (see Fig. 3).
+Since the buffer size is limited, a fraction of arrival traffic is dropped when the queue is full.
 As a result, the average system size is smaller compared with the case of infinite buffer space.
 The message dropping rate increases with the message length.

-B. Basic Approach II: Flooding
+3.2 Basic Approach II: Flooding

 The second basic approach is flooding.
 We first discuss the simple flooding scheme and then introduce an optimized flooding scheme.

+3.2.1 Simple Flooding

-1) Simple Flooding: In the simple flooding scheme, a sensor always broadcasts the data messages in its queue to nearby sensors, which receive the data messages, keep them in queue, and rebroadcast them.
+In the simple flooding scheme, a sensor always broadcasts the data messages in its queue to nearby sensors, which receive the data messages, keep them in queue, and rebroadcast them.
 Intuitively, this approach achieves a lower data delivery delay at the cost of more traffic overhead and energy consumption.

-Similar queuing models as discussed in Sec.
-III-A can be employed for analyzing this flooding approach.
-Compared with Basic Approach I where message arrival depends on message generation only, a sensor in the flooding approach not only generates its own data messages but also receives messages from other sensors, resulting in a higher λ .
+Similar queuing models, as discussed in Section 3.1, can be employed for analyzing this flooding approach.
+Compared with Basic Approach I, where message arrival depends on message generation only, a sensor in the flooding approach not only generates its own data messages but also receives messages from other sensors, resulting in a higher $\lambda$ .
 On the other hand, since a sensor may transmit to other sensors in addition to the sinks, the service rate is also higher.
 The queue length and queuing delay can be derived accordingly.